UCITS vs US ETF

 Can EU retail investors buy US-domiciled ETFs?

-Most EU retail investors cannot buy US ETFs directly because US-domiciled funds do not provide the KID (Key Information Document) required under PRIIPs regulations.
-The practical default is UCITS equivalents, which track the same indices but comply with EU documentation rules.
-A small number of brokers or platforms allow access to US ETFs for professional or eligible counterparty clients — check the rules for your country before assuming access.
+Most EU retail investors cannot buy US ETFs directly because US-domiciled funds do not provide the KID required under PRIIPs regulations.
+UCITS equivalents are the practical default.
+A small number of routes exist: elective professional client status at brokers like IBKR (requiring a portfolio above approximately €500,000 or a demonstrated high trade frequency), or using non-EU brokers that still accept EU residents.
+Check the rules for your country and broker before assuming access.

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
 Investments can lose value, and past performance does not guarantee future results.
 You are responsible for your own investment, tax, and legal decisions.
 Always review each broker's current terms, fees, and eligibility on their official website before opening or funding an account.